brct-james/guild-golems/README.md

 - Add node quantities to resource nodes, along with replenishment
 - - Figure out a good way to balance this with race conditions when multiple users harvest at once, and replenishment having an unknown number of people harvesting at once

+**[v1.x]** Merchants v1

+- Advanced buy/sell order-based economy
+- Dynamic local consumption & AI suppliers

+**[v1.x]** Travel v1

+- Travel becomes dangerous.
+- - Ways to mitigate?
+- Certain routes have costs.
+- - Obviously the more expensive the less dangerous and/or the faster the route
+- Balance pass for travel-related rituals & merchant prices

+**[v1.x]** Tests

+- Write integration tests for all endpoints

 ---

 ### Planned: Unscheduled

+- gamevars should be its own config yaml/json file rather than code
 - semi-secure routes which will display more information if authorized (for fog of war on location routes, for example) - or is this being handled by using a separate route for markets and things?
 - Define gamevars and other settings like those in main.go in config files rather than code
 - Rituals v1